-There are several genetic disorders that we commonly test for prior to an elective procedure.
-Pre-anesthetic testing may be different if your pet has risk for liver or heart disease.
+There are several genetic disorders that our veterinarians commonly test for before an elective procedure.
+Pre-anesthetic testing may be different if your pet is at risk for liver or heart disease.
 We may want to do DNA testing or a buccal bleeding time for dogs with risk for hemophilia.
 While your pet is under anesthesia we can get baseline hip x-rays to look for hip dysplasia or do stomach tacking to prevent GDV (bloat).
 We will review your options for these breed-specific recommendations when we go over your pet’s surgery estimate with you.

 Most pet owners are very concerned about the care their furry family members will receive when surgery or anesthesia is needed.
-They are right to be concerned since there is always risk involved with procedures, even routine ones such as spaying, neutering and declawing.
-Here at Best Friends Veterinary Center we pay careful attention before, during and after surgery, so your pet has the safest and least stressful experience possible.
+It is understandable to be concerned since there is always risk involved with procedures, even routine ones such as spaying, neutering, and declawing.
+But you can trust that our veterinary hospital pays careful attention before, during, and after surgery, so your pet has the safest and least stressful experience possible.

 Emergency drug dosage charts are printed for every procedure so we are prepared if something goes wrong.
 Blood and ECG screening prior to anesthesia ensure we are aware of any possible health problems beforehand.

-Our doctors are experienced and careful surgeons.
-Even so, some surgeries should be done by a board certified surgery specialist.
+Our veterinarians are experienced and careful surgeons.
+Even so, some surgeries should be done by a board-certified surgery specialist.
 We can provide this level of care with a mobile surgeon who performs advanced orthopedic surgeries for us here at Best Friends, or via referral to the surgeons at Lakeshore Veterinary Specialists.